nixworks/public/news/2015/01/19/index.md

 ##### Seminole County, Florida
 ### [Seminole County, Florida (Orlando-area) prosecutors charge five underage Winter Springs High School students with the alleged gang rape of a 16-year-old girl in November 2014.
 Prosecutors charge two suspects as adults and three as juveniles.
 The remaining suspect is as yet uncharged. ](/news/2015/01/19/seminole-county-florida-orlando-area-prosecutors-charge-five-underage-winter-springs-high-school-students-with-the-alleged-gang-rape-of-a.md)
-_Context: Orlando, Winter Springs High School, gang rape, Seminole County, Florida_
+_Context: Seminole County, Florida, gang rape, Orlando, Winter Springs High School_

 ##### Grozny
 ### [The city of Grozny in the Russian republic of Chechnya holds a protest with 60% of the population in attendance in opposition to the Charlie Hebdo cartoons. ](/news/2015/01/19/the-city-of-grozny-in-the-russian-republic-of-chechnya-holds-a-protest-with-60-of-the-population-in-attendance-in-opposition-to-the-charlie.md)
-_Context: Grozny, Russia, Charlie Hebdo, Chechnya_
+_Context: Russia, Chechnya, Charlie Hebdo, Grozny_

 ##### NASA
 ### [NASA releases new pictures from the Dawn spacecraft as it approaches from a distance of 238,000 miles of Ceres, the largest object in the asteroid belt between Mars and Jupiter.
 Dawn will go into orbit around the dwarf planet on March 6. ](/news/2015/01/19/nasa-releases-new-pictures-from-the-dawn-spacecraft-as-it-approaches-from-a-distance-of-238-000-miles-of-ceres-the-largest-object-in-the-as.md)
-_Context: asteroid belt, NASA, Jupiter, Mars, dwarf planet, ''Dawn'' spacecraft, Ceres_
+_Context: Ceres, NASA, Mars, Jupiter, dwarf planet, ''Dawn'' spacecraft, asteroid belt_

 ## [Previous Day...](/news/2015/01/18/index.md)